Marquard Sebastian Schenk von Stauffenberg

-Marquard Sebastian Schenk von Stauffenberg (14 May 1644–9 Oct 1693, aged 49) was the Prince-Bishop of Bamberg from 1683 to 1693.
+Marquard Sebastian Schenk von Stauffenberg (14 May 1644 – 9 October 1693) was the Prince-Bishop of Bamberg from 1683 to 1693.

 Biography

 Marquard Sebastian Schenk von Stauffenberg was born in Eichstätt on 14 May 1644.

 He became a canon of Bamberg Cathedral, Würzburg Cathedral, and Augsburg Cathedral.
 On 10 June 1683 he was elected Prince-Bishop of Bamberg.
 Pope Innocent XI confirmed his appointment on 2 September 1686.
 He was ordained as a priest and consecrated as a bishop by Stephan Weinberger, auxiliary bishop of Augsburg, on 6 April 1687.

 He received Schloss Greifenstein and rebuilt it in Baroque style, 1691–93, employing the Bavarian architect Leonhard Dientzenhofer.
 He also commissioned the building of Schloss Seehof.

 He died on 9 October 1693.